Quetzal-framework/quetzal-CoaTL/docs/3-installation.md

 build_type=Release
 ```

+@note
-> Quetzal-CoaTL requires C++20 to be activated either in a Conan profile or with Conan command line.
+Quetzal-CoaTL requires C++20 to be activated either in a Conan profile or with Conan command line.
-> By setting the option once for all in the profile, you will avoid typing `-s compiler.cppstd=20`
+By setting the option once for all in the profile, you will avoid typing `-s compiler.cppstd=20`
-> every time you run a Conan command.
+every time you run a Conan command.

+---
 ## Installation and Reuse

 Depending on your needs and constraints, there are several ways to reuse the library code.